 "... for no variety of canine species is so universally identified, both at home and abroad, with Great Britain as the subject of this present article.
 Bulldog pluck and endurance are qualifications eagerly cherished by Englishmen of all classes; and it would be manifestly unjust to deprive this dog (breed) of the title which has been so universally awarded him".

 It would be equally unjust to fail to recognize his outstanding qualities as a loving companion as well as the unique physical features that have been preserved for almost 200 years by the Breed Standard and the advent of dog shows.

 History of Bulldogs in Australia

 Wes Stacey with Bulldog

 In Australia, 17 British Bulldogs were listed in the catalogue of the First Exhibition of Sporting and Other Dogs held at the Melbourne Exhibition Buildings in April 1864.
 Another 3 were listed as having been imported before 1890 with an additional 45 by 1912.
 The Victorian Bulldog Club was founded in 1907 and was affiliated with the Victorian Poultry and Kennel Club holding an Annual Show and Parade.
 By 1912 some 159 Bulldogs were listed in Tyzack's Annual demonstrating the immense popularity of Bulldogs in Australia from the earliest times of dog showing.
-Of particular note, Mr Wes Stacey piloted Bulldogs through over 60 years and we feel privileged to have enjoyed his personal input into this page.
+Of particular note is Mr Wes Stacey who piloted Bulldogs in Australia for over 60 years.
+We feel privileged to have enjoyed his personal input into this page.